nginxinc/nginx-amplify-doc/amplify-guide.md

 You shouldn't see consecutive notifications about the same alert over and over again.
 Instead there will be digest information sent out *every 30 minutes*, describing which alerts were generated and which ones were cleared.

 **Note.** For the thresholds you should currently use exact measurement units as described in the [**Metrics and Metadata**](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#metrics-and-metadata) section below.
-You can't currently use abbreviations like GB, KB or Kbps.

-**Note.** Gauges are averaged over the interval configured in the ruleset.
-Counters are summed up.
+**Note.** Gauges are *averaged* over the interval configured in the ruleset.
+Counters are *summed up*.
 Currently that's not user configurable and these are the only reduce functions available for configuring metric thresholds.

 **Note.** Emails are sent using [AWS SES](https://aws.amazon.com/ses/).
 Make sure your mail relay accepts their traffic.